8.7.5 Transferee and Transferor Liabilities

 2. The net remaining unpaid liability is reflected on the settlement computation.

-9. See IRM 8.7.5.9.
-This section entitled, Issuing a Notice of Liability on an Unagreed Transferee Case, has additional information about transferee cases, including a discussion of limited and unlimited liability.
+9. See IRM 8.7.5.8, Issuing a Notice of Transferee or Fiduciary Liability on an Unagreed Transferee Case, for additional information about transferee cases, including a discussion of limited and unlimited liability.
 See also IRM 4.11.52, Transferee Liability Cases, for more information.

 How to Prepare the Form 3610